Enter your postcode to find your nearest store to have a face-to-face chat!

 cleaning and disinfecting surfaces

-Another way to protect the community is social distancing, which is essentially reducing the contact you have with other people.
+Another way to protect the community is physical distancing, which is essentially reducing the contact you have with other people.
 It includes:

 staying at home if you are unwell, and avoiding close contact with anyone who is unwell